Dancer

 - prepare for and attend auditions and casting sessions

-- perform to live audiences and for television, film and music video productions
+- perform to live audiences and for television, film, digital platforms and music video productions

-- learn and use other skills such as singing and acting - many roles, for example in musical theatre, require a combination of performance skills
+- learn additional performance skills such as singing, acting and improvisation - many roles, particularly in musical theatre or commercial dance, require a combination of skills

 Depending on your interests, you may also do some or all of the following:

-- undertake administrative, promotional or stage management work - particularly if you work for yourself or are employed in a small company
+- undertake administrative, marketing or production roles - particularly if you're freelance or working in a small company

-- liaise with arts and dance organisations, theatres and other venues regarding funding and contracts.
+- liaise with arts and dance organisations, theatres and other venues regarding projects, funding and partnership opportunities.

 Salary

-- Weekly pay rates for theatre productions vary depending on whether you are performing in a commercial theatre production or West End theatre, and on the capacity of the venue.
-As an approximate guide, this can be anything from £500 to £900 per week.
+- Weekly pay rates for theatre productions vary depending on whether you're performing in a commercial theatre production or West End theatre, and on the capacity of the venue.
+As an approximate guide, the minimum rates can be anywhere from £561 to £981 per week.

 Subsistence and accommodation payments are included in Equity contracts and some contracts may include royalties for recorded work.
 Payment and conditions for non-Equity work can be lower and some employers try to contract dancers for no payment at all.